 Work on Douglas Dam began in February 1942 and was completed on a crash schedule in just 12 months and 17 days—a world record for projects of equivalent size.
-It is a hydroelectric facility with four generating units that together have a net dependable capacity of 111 megawatts.
+It is a hydroelectric facility with four generating units with a net dependable capacity of 111 megawatts.

 Douglas Dam is on the French Broad River in East Tennessee.
 The reservoir extends 43 miles upriver from the dam through the foothills of the Great Smoky Mountains.

-Birdwatchers enjoy the fall migration of shore birds, wading birds and other waterfowl that flock to Douglas from late July to early October.
-The birds rest and feed on the muddy shoreline and in areas of shallow water exposed as the level of the reservoir is lowered to winter flood control levels.
+Birdwatchers enjoy the fall migration of shore birds, wading birds, and other waterfowl flock to Douglas from late July to early October.
+The birds rest and feed on the muddy shoreline and in areas of shallow water exposed as the reservoir level is lowered to winter flood control levels.